What gives transcribers nightmares?

 Those are the top 2 tips on recording interviews in noisy locations, I do have more but this is not a “tips” post – maybe I’ll pen one (if you want me to, let me know in the comment section below).
 Let’s look at the equipment that you are going to need to record interviews in noisy places.

 - A good digital recorder will enable you to record high quality audio.
-The Sony ICD-ux560, is the recorder I recommend.
+The Sony ICD-UX570, is the recorder I recommend.
 You can read my review of this awesome recorder here.

 - Clip on Microphones.
-You are going to need at least a couple of clip on microphones.
+You are going to need at least a couple of clip-on microphones.
 These are also known as lavaliere microphones, tie clip microphones.
-I recommend you get the Giant Squid clip on microphones, you can find more information on why I love these here.
+I recommend you get the Giant Squid (Amazon Link) clip on microphone; you can find more information on why I love these here.
 For 1-on-1 interviews, you are going to need 2 of these, one for you and one for the interviewee.

 - Stereo to Mono splitter.
 A 3.5mm splitter is going to enable you to record the audio from each mic into a separate channel – left and right.
-I’ve used these (amazon link) and they are great.
+I’ve used the Hosa splitters (Amazon Link) and they are great.
 For 1-on-1 interviews you’ll only need one.
 More if you are interviewing multiple participants simultaneously.
 And I’d recommend you always have a few spare splitters with you.

 - You’ll need these to monitor the recording.
 I usually use my phone’s earphones.
 They work great.
 No need for studio headphones.